-First off, Business Toybox uses these things called Canvases.
-You won’t be doing a lot of writing in Business Toybox.
-Instead, you’ll be playing and building with your ideas to get a better feel for them.
-Our Canvases are designed to handle building and playing a lot better than pages of plans.
-Our Canvases aren’t quite like painter’s canvases though, they kind of combine elements of maps and board games too.
-At least, that’s what we think, we’ll let you draw your own conclusions on what the feel like.
+Business Toybox has these things called Canvases.
+You won’t be doing too much writing on a Canvas.
+Instead, it feels a lot more like you’re playing with your ideas to get a better feel for them.
+It kind of feels like you’re painting a picture of what your business model looks like, but our Canvases also feel like maps to better ideas, and maybe sometimes a board game designed for a fun experience.
+At least, that’s what we think, we’ll let you draw your own conclusions on what they feel like.

 A lot of our canvases are based off pre-existing diagrams such as the Business Model Canvas and the Lean Canvas.
 These have already helped millions of people map out their ideas, so they seemed like a good starting point.
-We’re also building a few original Canvases based on the feedback we receive from you all.
+We’re also experimenting with some of our own unique canvases designed to tackle unique problems.

 Each Canvas - and the rules that come with it - have strengths and weaknesses that can help you come up with unique insights and experiences.
 Feel free to explore.
 We’ll also be adding new ones soon.

 Every business model starts out relying on a lot of assumptions and what ifs.
 In at least some way, almost all of them are going to be wrong.
-You really want to figure out which assumptions are wrong so you can take your set of ideas and assumptions and back them up with facts and evidence.
-Sprints help you do that.
+Turning assumptions into evidence-backed facts is important for avoiding the landmines that could potentially cripple your idea, and for uncovering hidden paths to a better business model.

 Either way, your ideas gets better.
 Now you have more actual evidence to back it up, even if some of that evidence proved that you and your team were wrong about a few things.
 The important thing is you don’t have to stop here.
 You can change your ideas around, create another Sprint, and keep going.
 Each time you repeat the process things just get better.

 Besides being nice to look at, you can also use these records to go back in time and test a “what if we did this instead” idea by creating a new Sprint based off an older Canvas.
-You can’t change the past, but you can see what might have been in order to change the future.
+You can’t change the past, but you can see what might have been and chart a new course for the future.